 TU Dortmund University is becoming more and more international.
 More than 4,000 students from around 115 countries are enrolled here; they make up about 11 percent of all 34,300 students.
-This is mirrored in the University’s course portfolio: TU Dortmund University offers six master’s degree programs or master’s specializations that are conducted entirely in English.
+This is mirrored in the University’s course portfolio: TU Dortmund University offers several master’s degree programs or master’s specializations that are conducted entirely in English.
 Contents, program structure and cooperation partners: Please find here all the most important information at a glance.

 Industry 4.0, artificial intelligence, automated driving and smart and collaborative robots have become omnipresent in science, research, and industry.
 These rapidly advancing technologies have a substantial impact on the economy, society, and all aspects of life: The robots of the future will collaborate with humans in the workplace and assist them in health care, rehabilitation, services, education, and entertainment.
 More than 450 graduates of the M.Sc. degree program “Automation and Robotics” are already actively engaged in shaping the future of robotics and automation in academia and industry.

 TU Dortmund University invites national and international students to join the two-year master’s program: During their studies, they will acquire theoretical knowledge in class, gain practical experience in the lab and in the framework of a six-month individual research project for their master’s thesis, and participate actively in research and development.

 The program is affiliated with the Department of Electrical Engineering and Information Technology, Mathematics, Mechanical Engineering, Computer Science, and Biochemical and Chemical Engineering.
 In addition, the Fraunhofer Institute for Material Flow and Logistics (IML) plays an active role in teaching and research, providing opportunities for student projects and master’s theses.